xfyecn/PictureCenter/README.md

    OK
    ```

-4. Set image save path
+4. Set the image save path

-   In /PictureCenter/routes/const.js
+   In /PictureCenter/routes/const.js, edit the variable IMG_DIR.
-   path must be end with '/', and image should be saved in PictureCenter/public/ folder
+   Image should be saved in PictureCenter/public/ folder in order to serve as static files in Express.

 5. Start app